Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy

 \subsection{Integrating Features into Logistic Regression}

 We have seen how individual features can be integrated into the Best-LR model to increase prediction quality.
 We now experiment with augmented logistic regression models that incorporate combinations of \emph{multiple} beneficial features.
 The number of parameters learned by the different approaches is provided in Table~\ref{tab:num_params}.
 Because each dataset provides different types of log data it only supports a subset of the explored features.
 The first model we propose and evaluate is Best-LR+. \begin{quote} {\bf Best-LR+ method}.
-This method augments the Best-LR method (the current state-of-the-art logistic regression method (EQ~\ref{eq:bestlr})) by adding the DAS3H time window-based count features on total-, KC- and question-level as well as smoothed average correctness and response pattern features.
+This method augments the Best-LR method (the current state-of-the-art logistic regression method (EQ~\ref{eq:bestlr})) by adding \revinsert{R-PFA's two recency-weighted features, PPE's spacing time feature and} DAS3H\revinsert{'s} time window-based count features on total-, KC- and question-level as well as smoothed average correctness and response pattern features.
 All of these features can be calculated using only the raw question-response information from the student log data.

 \end{quote} Note that because the features used in Best-LR+ rely only on question-response log data, this method can be applied to all four datasets, as well as many earlier datasets that lack new features available in the four we study here.
 We define Best-LR+ in this way, to explore whether tutoring systems that log only this question-response data can improve the accuracy of the student performance modeling by calculating and adding in these count features.